Letters of recommendation

 Always come prepared to participate in seminars and don’t miss lectures.

 Attend talks and other activities outside the classroom.
+Be a fully-engaged member of the academic community.

 Regularly attend your professors’ advice and feedback hours and cultivate meaningful relationships with them.